BANK OF AMERICA ARTS SHOWCASE

 The Bank of America Arts Showcase brings Rhode Island students, teachers, and artists together in the true spirit of a community arts program.
 Each year, approximately 10,000 middle school students attend live performances of dance, music, or theatre at PPAC during school hours.

 Performances in the Bank of America Arts Showcase are presented by New England artists.
 The artists are selected by PPAC based on the cultural diversity and educational value of their productions and the positive, energetic responses of their audiences.
 Prior to each performance, teachers receive study guides to help in the development of curriculum activities.

-Following each performance, students are asked to submit a report card, grading the performance and offering feedback.
+Following each performance, students and teachers are asked to submit a report card, grading the performance and offering feedback.
 The need and desire on the part of the community for this vitally important program is clearly demonstrated by its success.
 All Rhode Island public, private, and parochial school children in grades six through nine are invited to attend the Arts Showcase performances.
 Reservations are required and requests are filled on a first-come, first-served basis.

 All performances will begin at 9:30 AM and last for approximately one hour.
 (Please note that it may take up to one additional hour for all students to be called for their bus at the conclusion of the performance.)

 JANUARY 4, 2018: KALEIDOSCOPE THEATRE, B.U.L.L.Y. - LEVEL 2

 (Better Understanding by Listening and Learning about You)